watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 ### Command Functions

-Another powerful thing that **ChatModules** can do are chat commands.
+Another powerful thing that **ChatModules** can do is chat commands.
 When a message is sent to the server, the chat will send the message through each command function that has been registered to the [ChatService](../../chat/legacy/server-side-chat-modules.md#chatservice) and relevant Channel.
-These functions are sent the speaker, message, and channel that the message is being sent to.
+These functions are sent to the speaker, message, and channel that the message is being sent to.
 The function can take any action that it needs to and then return true or false.
 If the function returns true, then the message stops being processed by the chat system.
 It will not be sent to any more command functions nor will it be displayed in the chat window.
 If the function returns false, then the message continues through all of the other command functions.
 If none of the command functions returns true, the message will then be sent through filters and then will be displayed.

 Command Functions are often used to implement [Admin Commands](../../chat/legacy/admin-commands.md), which are text commands that certain users can use to manipulate the experience state through specific text said in the chat.

-In this example a **ChatModule** is used to create a `Class.Part` if a user types `/part` in the chat.
+In this example, a **ChatModule** is used to create a `Class.Part` if a user types `/part` in the chat.
 Note that this function returns true if a Part was created which will stop the message from proceeding and no message will be displayed.
 If a part is not created, this function needs to return false so that the message can continue working through the system.

 ```lua
 local function Run(ChatService)